ChenDdon/SourceForPub/README.md

 ---

 1. **Chen, Dong**, Jiaxin Zheng, Guowei Wei, and Feng Pan.
 "Extracting Predictive Representations from Hundreds of Millions of Molecules."
-The journal of physical chemistry letters (2021).
+The journal of physical chemistry letters, 0, 12 (2021).
 The source code is publicly avaliable at https://github.com/WeilabMSU/PretrainModels

 1. **Chen, Dong**, Kaifu Gao, Duc Duy Nguyen, Xin Chen, Yi Jiang, Guo-Wei Wei, and Feng Pan.
 "Algebraic graph-assisted bidirectional transformers for molecular property prediction."
 Nature Communications 12, no. 1 (2021): 1-9.
 The source code is publicly avaliable at https://github.com/ChenDdon/AGBTcode